 Making the application

-If you are eligible, you will need to apply to get your superannuation early through the Australian Prudential Regulation Authority.
-The application forms are on the Australian Prudential Regulation Authority website.
+If you are eligible, you will need to apply to get your superannuation early through the Department of Human Services.
+For information on how to apply, see the Department of Human Services website.

 There are different forms depending on your reason for wanting to get your superannuation early – make sure you use the right form.
 If your application is refused, contact a financial counsellor or get legal advice.
 They can also help you apply.